Corniel/corniel.github.io/hello-world/2025_03_08_international_womens_day.md

 independent.

 That mindset shaped both my grandmother and mother and were also key to how I was raised, and now raise my daughter.
-The fact that she lived another sixty years as a widow, was around when Women's suffrage was granted in the Netherlands in 1917 and survived two world wars, also trigged my interest in history.
+The fact that my great-grandmother lived another sixty years as a widow, was around when Women's suffrage was granted in the Netherlands in 1917 and survived two world wars, also trigged my interest in history.
 She died when I was just 8 years old, but I already understood how special she was.

 ## Ellen Post